PaashiTech/reactor/docs/how/fresh-env.md

 Follow [these instructions](https://www.howtogeek.com/787217/how-to-edit-environment-variables-on-windows-10-or-11/) to set `ANDROID_HOME` system variable in that points to the location where the Android SDK got installed in the previous step.

+The path which your SDK was installed at can be seen at -

+Android studio > SDK manager > Android SDK location

 > [!IMPORTANT]
 > Always be careful when updating system environment variables.
 Incorrect configurations can make your system irrecoverable ways.